 Create calculated columns in Power BI Desktop

-Unlike custom columns created as part of a query by using Add Custom Column in Query Editor, calculated columns created in Report View or Data View are based on data you’ve already loaded into the model.
-For example, you might choose to concatenate values from two different columns in two different but related tables, perform addition, or extract substrings.
+Unlike custom columns that are created as part of a query by using Add Custom Column in Query Editor, calculated columns that are created in Report view or Data view are based on data you've already loaded into the model.
+For example, you might choose to concatenate values from two different columns in two different but related tables, do addition, or extract substrings.

 Calculated columns you create appear in the Fields list just like any other field, but they'll have a special icon showing its values are the result of a formula.
 You can name your columns whatever you want, and add them to a report visualization just like other fields.

 DAX formulas are similar to Excel formulas.
 In fact, DAX has many of the same functions as Excel.
 DAX functions, however, are meant to work over data interactively sliced or filtered in a report, like in Power BI Desktop.
-Unlike Excel, where you can have a different formula for each row in a table, when you create a DAX formula for a new column, it will calculate a result for every row in the table.
+In Excel, you can have a different formula for each row in a table.
+In Power BI, when you create a DAX formula for a new column, it will calculate a result for every row in the table.
 Column values are recalculated as necessary, like when the underlying data is refreshed and values have changed.

 Let's look at an example

 Jeff is a shipping manager at Contoso, and wants to create a report showing the number of shipments to different cities.
 Jeff has a Geography table with separate fields for city and state.
-But, Jeff wants their reports to show City, State as a single value on the same row.
-Right now, Jeff’s Geography table doesn’t have the desired field.
+But, Jeff wants their reports to show the city and state values as a single value on the same row.
+Right now, Jeff's Geography table doesn't have the wanted field.

-But with a calculated column, Jeff can put together, or concatenate, the cities from the City column with the states from the State column.
+But with a calculated column, Jeff can put together the cities from the City column with the states from the State column.

-Jeff right clicks on the Geography table and then clicks New Column.
+Jeff right clicks on the Geography table and then selects New Column.
 Jeff then enters the following DAX formula into the formula bar: